Skip to main content

 • Office Phone (Custom)

-Now, you are ready to create a contact record using the custom fields via ExtendSync.
+You’re now ready to create or update Contact records using the custom phone number fields in ExtendSync.

 Did this answer your question?